pcopeland/6242project/README.md

 ### Run sarimax_cusum and regression

-The last two notebooks can be run in any order
+The last two notebooks can be run in any order.
+They deal with time series, change detection, and regression analysis.
+Feel free to examine the model outputs.

+This concludes the user guide for out project.